Rachel is a health and beauty writer with seven years of experience in the industry. She began her career as a practitioner of bio-feedback and...

 Conversely, if you would like to try minimal shampooing, you may find great results.
 But, as you’ll find, there are similarities between these methods.

 Oils are what are important when it comes to protecting your hair.
-If your hair has enough oil, whether it’s natural oil created by your hair and hair follicles, or restored through a conditioner or natural oil, it will be fine.
+If your hair has enough oil, whether your hair and hair follicles create natural oil; or restored through a conditioner or natural oil, it will be fine.
 Oils act as protective barriers for your hair, and are essential for happy and healthy hair.

 So whether or not you believe in heavy shampooing (or no shampoo at all) as long as your hair is saturated with oils, and protected from the elements, it will be just fine.